Ajeem0/Binary_Tree/README.md

 ﻿# Binary_Tree

-All Basics operation on the BInary tree (Such like depth,size,diameter etc.)
+All Basics operation on the BInary tree (Such like depth,size,diameter,construction etc.)